Management guru, Marielena Sabatier, CEO of Inspiring Potential, explores how to set the goals of your company and get employees to buy into them.

 “A leader is one who knows the way, goes the way, and shows the way.”

 That’s how US clergyman and leadership guru, John C Maxwell put it.
-We all know that good leaders set the direction for a company, but how do they define their mission in the first place, and set the right goals for their business?
+We all know those good leaders set the direction for a company, but how do they define their mission in the first place, and set the right goals for their business?

 To create a compelling vision, leaders need to think big, using plenty of imagination and creativity to consider the future business strategy.